sai-ydev/mighty_iot/index.md

 >>> adc.read()
 ```

-Now, let's find out if there is a fluctuation in UV index levels using a UV torch light:
+Now, let's find out if there is a fluctuation in UV index levels using a **UV torch light** (Insert link to UV Torch Light):

 ```
 while True:
     print(adc.read() * (3.3/102.4))
 ```

+### Note:
+UV Torchlights can be harmful to the eyes.
+Care should be taken while handling a UV torch light.
+Do not make direct eye contact with the Uv torch light.

 # Publishing data to the internet

 In this tutorial, we will learn to save the UV index levels to a spreadsheet.
 The first step is to get the IFTTT webhook and key (To do: Tutorial on setting up a webhook).